aconyteds/gistools/README.md

     - **Fixed 10.3.14:** This occured again with version 3.10 of the JSAPI and reverting seemed to fix the problem.
 - **12.14.13** Layers cannot be loaded via HTTP when hosted on cloud 9
 - ~~**12.14.13** Basemap Gallery is not working due to http/https issues~~
-    - **10.3.14:** Issue seemed to be caused by trying to append BM Gallery directly to floating pane content node.
+    - **Fixed: 10.3.14:** Issue seemed to be caused by trying to append BM Gallery directly to floating pane content node.
 Creating a containing Div solved problem.

 ### Improvements:
 - ~~Loading bar should have a scrolling background to indicate it is still doing something on longer loads~~